Question: When is the deadline for application?

 Question: What are the requirements on English proficiency?

-All students should fulfil the English Language Proficiency Requirement prescribed below before they are admitted:
+All students should fulfil the English Language Proficiency Requirement prescribed by Graduate School before they are admitted.

 Question: Should I have a GRE?